Evolution and self-reinforcing feedback cycles

 Cooperation also plays a critical role in evolution.
 For example, the symbiotic relationships between:

-Consider the coevolution of humans and their gut microbes.
+Consider the co-evolution of humans and their gut microbes.
 Although humans and their gut microbes are distinct species, they form an integrated evolutionary unit, as they depend on each other for survival.
-The microbes survive into the next human generation through natural childbirth and breastfeeding.
-Humans benefit from the gut microbiome in many ways, but to keep this text simpler, I will focus only on the microbes that assist human digestion.
-This is organised by the same amplifying feedback cycle described above for the evolution of abilities within a single species.
+The microbes pass to the next human generation through natural childbirth and breastfeeding.
+Humans benefit from the gut microbiome in many ways, but for simplicity, I will focus only on the microbes that aid human digestion.
+The amplifying feedback cycle described above for the evolution of abilities within a single species organises the co-evolution of humans and the gut microbes.

 In this situation, the “better adapted” includes: